practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 ### Motivation

-I wanted to compile Jan Verhoeven's Modula-2 source code file [mand01.mod](https://fruttenboel.nl/mocka/data/mand01.mod) for the Mocka compiler on my own system, so I could make the _mand01_ executable by myself, a program which can make nice Mandelbrot diagrams in a X11 window as seen on this page: https://fruttenboel.nl/mocka/mandel.html
+I wanted to compile Jan Verhoeven's Modula-2 source code file [mand01.mod](https://fruttenboel.nl/mocka/data/mand01.mod) for the Mocka compiler on my own system, so I could make the _mand01_ executable by myself, a program which can make nice Mandelbrot set diagrams in a X11 window as seen on this page: https://fruttenboel.nl/mocka/mandel.html

 <br/>

-For the installation instructions below, these two original sources by author Jan Verhoeven and then a third one have been the most important ones to me:
+My installation instructions below are based on these two original sources by author Jan Verhoeven and then a third one:

 - (1) [Setup of Mocka 0608m](https://fruttenboel.nl/mocka/setup.html)
 - (2) [Mocka: x11 Foreign module](https://fruttenboel.nl/mocka/simplex11.html)